Fashion

 the best story - gerber

-Initially, when I thought about fashion technology, I immediately feared that some cold, unfeeling algorithm was going to take away the need for a fashion designer like me.
-It would take all of the heart and soul out of the creative process and reduce it to a series of events most likely to occur at check out – completed purchase for one blue shirt, size medium, long sleeve, button front.
-As designers, we do this as designing to metrics, but then there’s room for interpretation and freedom of expression.
-What’s more, there is the human emotion, the gut check that signals the way to the next best trend, not simply a rehash and remix of your previous choices.
-Technology where it has its benefits, may not signal the way to true innovation--or does it?
+Initially, when I thought about fashion technology, I immediately feared that some cold, unfeeling algorithm would eliminate the need for a designer like me.
+It felt like technology would strip the heart and soul from the creative process, reducing it to mere transactions—like a completed purchase for a blue shirt, size medium, long sleeve, button front.
+As designers, we work with metrics, but there's always room for interpretation and freedom of expression.
+More importantly, human emotion and intuition guide us toward the next big trend, rather than just recycling past choices.
+While technology has its benefits, I wondered if it could lead to true innovation—or if it was simply a threat.

-As it turned out, the City of Austin had approached Austin Community College to create a Fashion Incubator to solve the issues that designers like me were having with creating gainful business from Central Texas.
-They teamed up with Gerber Technology to provide state of the art equipment to startup fashion businesses in the Central Texas region – a complete digital solutions package.
-This technology makes it possible for designers to slash their product development cost by allowing designers to realize an entire collection digitally in 3D before a single piece of fabric is cut.
-It also makes it possible for those patterns to be housed and manipulated digitally for future use eliminating the need to keep racks of paper patterns.
+As it turned out, the City of Austin had approached Austin Community College to create a Fashion Incubator aimed at addressing the challenges designers like me faced in establishing profitable businesses in Central Texas.
+They partnered with Gerber Technology to provide state-of-the-art equipment to startup fashion businesses in the region—a complete digital solutions package.
+This technology allows designers to significantly reduce product development costs by enabling them to visualize an entire collection digitally in 3D before cutting any fabric.
+It also facilitates the digital storage and manipulation of patterns for future use, eliminating the need for bulky paper patterns.

 the best story - gerber

 A quick aside: did you know that fashion was the world’s biggest polluter after oil and gas?
 Sustainability is getting a huge opportunity through this digital solution.
-Startup designers are taking note of their global impact and insisting on making a smaller footprint as the fashion industry moves forward, and the technology helps us do that.
-More than that, the customer is looking for it.
+Startup designers are becoming increasingly aware of their global impact and are insisting on making a smaller footprint as the fashion industry moves forward, with technology aiding this effort.
+Customers are also actively seeking sustainable options.

-Furthermore, the Austin Community College Fashion Incubator gives access to the Gerber Technology Z1 digital cutter that will quickly cut as many (or as few) garments that are needed to meet sampling and lower minimum needs.
-It could even pave the way for on demand market strategies in the future.
+The Austin Community College Fashion Incubator provides access to the Gerber Technology Z1 digital cutter, which can quickly cut as many (or as few) garments as needed to meet sampling and lower minimum requirements.
+This technology could even pave the way for on-demand market strategies in the future.
+Additionally, Designers-in-Residence receive access to product lifecycle management software, similar to what I used when I worked as a designer in New York City.
+This type of software has saved multibillion-dollar companies millions of dollars through efficient product development, production, and sales management.

-There are so many wins to working this way, so my initial fears about technology were all but dead.
-Designers get to test their concept and their initial kinks in a 3D digital space.
-Potentially, they do not waste money on paper or fabric working and reworking their collections.
-Where normal fashion business practices dictate that designers pay exceptionally high sample prices or face having to make more product than what is needed to get a more reasonable price per piece, they can now cut-to-order on smaller quantity buys that are common for young design businesses selling to specialty stores all facilitated by the technology.
+There are numerous advantages to working this way, and my initial fears about technology have diminished.
+Designers can test their concepts and resolve initial issues in a 3D digital space, potentially avoiding wasteful spending on paper or fabric while refining their collections.
+In traditional fashion business practices, designers often face exorbitant sample prices or are pressured to produce more items than necessary to achieve reasonable pricing.
+With this technology, they can now cut to order for smaller quantity buys, which is common for young design businesses selling to specialty stores.

-The technology allows the young designer to avoid all of that and focus on the product that is absolutely needed.
-As they grow their business, they can meet standard industry requirements and keep their revenue where it belongs, in the bank.
+This technology enables young designers to focus on what is truly needed and, as they grow their businesses, to meet standard industry requirements while keeping their revenue where it belongs: in the bank.

 The Innovation:

-Fashion technology isn’t that bad after all; it’s actually pretty wonderful.
-There’s real opportunity for a much higher return on investment for young startup designers as well as a greater opportunity for long term sustainability.
+Fashion technology isn’t that bad after all; it’s actually quite wonderful.
+There’s a real opportunity for a much higher return on investment for young startup designers, along with greater long-term sustainability.

 By the way, did you know you could apply to be a Designer-in-Residence at the Austin Community College Fashion Incubator?
 Apply here.